 For pregnant and lactating mothers, you may still consume it in moderation as long as you have the go-signal of your doctor.
 Otherwise, do not use Lagundi for cough and asthma at least until after giving birth.

 There are studies that justify the use of Lagundi for cough relief and treatment of asthma.
-Even young children can use Lagundi syrup as long as the right dosage is administered.
-If for some reason you do not feel relieved even after continuous use of Lagundi, contact your doctor as you may need stronger medicine for your illness.
+Even young children can use Lagundi syrup as long as parents administer the right dosage.
+If for some reason you do not experience relief even after continuous use of Lagundi, contact your doctor as you may need stronger medicine for your illness.

 There is no exact information as to how other drugs interact with Lagundi for cough and asthma.
-You may need to consult your physician.
+That is why it’s always best to consult your physician.
 The key here is to not use more than what is prescribed.
 Taking more than what is recommended will do you more harm than good, and may lead to serious side effects and poisoning.
-Do not give the same medication to other people even if you believe you have the same condition.
+Do not give the same medication to other people even if you believe they have the same condition.

-The information provided is not a substitute for medical advice.
+This information is not a substitute for medical advice.
 ALWAYS consult your herbalist or doctor before using this medication.

 Lagundi leaves can be grated and steeped in boiling water.
 It can also be mixed with other herbal medicines.
 It is recommended to take a cup three times a day to relieve coughing.

 For adults, you can take half a cup 3 times a day.
-Children or babies can be given one tablespoon 3 times a day is recommended.
+Children or babies can be given one tablespoon 3 times a day.
 For children aged 2 to 6 years old, two tablespoon 3 times a day, and for those aged 7 to 12 years old, ¼ cup 3x a day is recommended.

-Aside from making your own Lagundi tea at home, you can also buy Lagundi capsules, tablets, or syrup from the supermarket or pharmacies.
+Aside from making your own Lagundi tea at home, you can also buy Lagundi capsules, tablets, or syrup from the supermarket or your local pharmacy.